plgd-dev/doc/content/en/deployment/k8s.md

 ## Getting started

-In our GitHub repository you can find `charts/` folder with [Helm 3 based chart](https://helm.sh/docs/topics/charts/) to install the [plgd hub](https://github.com/plgd-dev/hub/tree/main/charts/plgd-hub).
-The plgd hub chart is automatically published to the Helm registry `https://charts.plgd.dev` automatically with every release.
+In our GitHub repository you can find `charts/` folder with plgd hub [Helm chart](https://helm.sh/docs/topics/charts/).
+This chart is automatically published to the Helm registry `https://charts.plgd.dev` during the release.
 Version of the chart is in sync with the appversion, matching the release tag _(e.g. 2.1.1)_.

 ### Install Certificate Manager

-A communication between devices, clients and plgd hub is secured as well as the communication between the plgd hub services.
+A communication between devices, clients and plgd hub is secured as well as between plgd hub services.
 To simplify the deployment and certificate management, [Certificate Manager](https://cert-manager.io/docs/), required dependency, have to be deployed in your Kubernetes cluster.

 ```sh
 > kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.6.0/cert-manager.yaml